 Building Owners & Developers

-If you are planning building works in England & Wales, you need to comply with the Party Wall etc. Act 1996.
-It is a legal requirement for a Building Owner to serve a notice on an Adjoining Owner prior to executing works to which the Act relates.
-This includes building on the line of junction (the property boundary on the ground); works to existing party structures; and certain works involving excavation and construction below ground.
-The statutory notice periods are 1 or 2 months depending on the type of work.
+If you are planning building works in England and Wales, you must comply with the Party Wall etc. Act 1996.
+It is a legal requirement for a Building Owner to serve notice on an Adjoining Owner before carrying out works to which the Act relates.
+This includes building on the line of junction (the property boundary on the ground), works to existing party structures, and certain excavation and construction works below ground.
+The statutory notice periods are either one or two months depending on the type of work.

-In certain circumstances, an Adjoining Owner may serve a counter notice on the Building Owner requiring works to be carried out for their benefit.
+In certain circumstances, an Adjoining Owner may serve a counternotice on the Building Owner requiring additional works to be carried out for their benefit.

 The Act also allows Adjoining Owners to serve notice requiring security for expenses from the Building Owner before the works commence.
-This is typically to cover the potential expense of reinstatement works should the works not be completed for whatever reason.
-In certain circumstances, the Building Owner can request security from the Adjoining Owner.
+This is typically to cover the potential cost of reinstatement should the works not be completed for any reason.
+In certain circumstances, the Building Owner may also request security from the Adjoining Owner.

-If the Adjoining Owner dissents to your proposals contained in the notice this gives rise to a dispute under the Act. lf the Adjoining Owner fails to respond positively within 14 days of the notice being served a dispute shall be deemed to have arisen under the Act (except in the case of works under s.1).
-Where a dispute arises or is deemed to have arisen it must be resolved by surveyors in accordance with s.10 of the Act.
-The parties must then either concur in the appointment of a single ‘agreed surveyor’, or each appoint their own surveyor to resolve the dispute by way of an Award.
+If the Adjoining Owner dissents to the proposals contained in your notice, this gives rise to a dispute under the Act.
+If the Adjoining Owner fails to respond positively within 14 days of service, a dispute is deemed to have arisen (except in the case of works under s.1).
+Where a dispute arises or is deemed to have arisen, it must be resolved by surveyors in accordance with s.10 of the Act.
+The parties must either concur in the appointment of a single ‘agreed surveyor’ or each appoint their own surveyor to resolve the dispute by way of an Award.

-An Award is a formal and legally binding determination made by the appointed surveyor(s) that allows the notified works to proceed and defines the rights and obligations of the parties according to the terms specified therein.
-It will name the parties and the relevant properties and may include drawings, method statements and other pertinent information.
-The Award will typically also contain a schedule of condition that records the state of the Adjoining Owner’s property before the start of the works.
-The Award is served on the parties and they each have a right of appeal to the County Court within 14 days.
-If no appeal is made, the Award is conclusive and cannot then be challenged in any court.
+An Award is a formal and legally binding determination made by the appointed surveyor(s) that authorises the notified works to proceed and sets out the rights and obligations of the parties.
+It will name the parties and the relevant properties and may include drawings, method statements, and other pertinent information.
+The Award will typically also contain a schedule of condition recording the state of the Adjoining Owner’s property before the works begin.
+The Award is served on the parties, each of whom has a right of appeal to the County Court within 14 days.
+If no appeal is made, the Award becomes conclusive and cannot then be challenged in any court.

-If damage arises to the Adjoining Owner’s or occupier’s property and the parties are unable to agree the cause, extent or remedy, the matter in dispute can be referred to the surveyors for determination by way of a further Award.
+If damage arises to the Adjoining Owner’s or occupier’s property and the parties cannot agree the cause, extent, or remedy, the matter may be referred back to the surveyors for determination by way of a further Award.

-Commencing works to which the Act relate without complying with the legislation is unlawful and exposes you to the risk of a court injunction to restrain you from continuing the works until such time as the Act is complied with.
+Commencing works to which the Act relates without complying with the legislation is unlawful and exposes you to the risk of a court injunction restraining you from continuing the works until the Act is complied with.
 Such an event can be highly disruptive and very costly.
-You could also face civil claims for breach of statutory duty, nuisance, trespass, loss and damages.
+You may also face civil claims for breach of statutory duty, nuisance, trespass, loss, and damages.

 We need your consent to load the translations